dboeckli/camel-first/README.md

-# Spring Boot 6 Template Project
+# Spring Boot 6 Camel Course Project

-## TODO: ADAPAT AND ADD PDF FROM DOC FOLDER

 ## Introduction
-This project serves as a template for Spring Boot 6 applications.
-It provides a solid foundation for quickly starting new Spring Boot projects with pre-configured settings and best practices.
+The Camel Course Project is a hands‑on learning repository for Apache Camel on Spring Boot 6 (Java 21):
+- timer-driven routes for exploring message transformation, bean invocation, custom processors, and structured logging,
+- a file-processing flow that lists input files on startup, picks up files from files/input, writes them to files/output, and logs helpful metadata (file name, path, size),
+- health and operational insights via Spring Boot Actuator,
+- a fully automated CI pipeline (build, test, analysis, versioning, image publishing),
+- ready-to-use Kubernetes manifests and Helm charts, including kind-based validation in CI.

+You can run lessons locally, in containers, or in a cluster.
+Start by exploring the documentation, run the application, and use health/actuator endpoints to verify it works.
+The focus is on building robust routes, error handling and retries, idempotency, and operational readiness.

 ## Prerequisites
 - GitHub account